skx/z80retroshield/examples/basic/readme.md

 where the bootup/configuration magic occurs.

 Note that this project is unusual in that it uses an interrupt (mode 1) which is used to notify the code of pending serial-console input.
 The Z80 has several interrupt modes, here mode 1 is configured via the following code:

                IM        1
                EI

-This means that when _any_ an interrupt is triggered the processor will jump to the hardwired address 0x38h.
-From there a character will be read from the serial console, and added to the serial-console buffer.
+With interrupt mode one whenever an interrupt is triggered the processor will jump to the hardwired address 0x38h.
+In our case the code at 0x38h will read a character from the serial console, and add it to the serial-console buffer.

 The `basic.ino` sketch triggers the interrupt by activating the interrupt pin (setting it low), if there is any pending serial-input.
 This flag